-- Nodes can be drag&dropped under other nodes, thus re-arranging the tree - · New folder or subject can be added by right-clicking the empty area in the subject hierarchy box - Data loaded from DICOM are automatically added to the tree in the right structure (patient, study, series) - Non-DICOM data also appears automatically in Subject hierarchy.
+- Nodes can be drag&dropped under other nodes, thus re-arranging the tree - New folder or subject can be added by right-clicking the Scene item at the top - Data loaded from DICOM are automatically added to the tree of patient, study, series - Non-DICOM data also appears automatically in Subject hierarchy.
 There are multiple ways to organize them in hierarchy: - Use Create hierarchy from loaded directory structure action in the context menu of the scene (right-click on empty area, see screenshot below).
-This organizes the nodes according to the local file structure they have been loaded from. - Drag&drop manually under a hierarchy node - Create model or other (e.g. annotation) hierarchies, and see the same structure in subject hierarchy
+This organizes the nodes according to the local file structure they have been loaded from. - Drag&drop manually under a hierarchy node - Legacy model and annotation hierarchies from old scenes are imported as subject hierarchy

-8.1.
-Data 57
+9.1.
+Data 63